-They use 3D printers to design their specific patterns and then print only the amount of product that they need.
+They use 3D printers to design their specific patterns and then print only the amount of product needed.
 This allows them to cut back on wasting resources for each garment, and ensuring that their manufacturing process is not harmful to the environment.

-Sustainable fashion efforts are benefited by 3D printers when 3D materials are reused and recycled to create new designs.
+3D printers benefit sustainable fashion efforts thanks to the reuse and recycling of materials to create new designs.
 This is also an effort that ZER is making and one that could be interesting for many different brands looking to increase their sustainability efforts.

-Finally, 3D printed fashion opens the doors to new possibilities when it comes to customization options.
-Brands can begin to fabricate pieces that are created based on the consumer’s specific needs or body parts.
+Finally, 3d printing in fashion opens the doors to new possibilities when it comes to customization options.
+Brands can begin to fabricate pieces based on the consumer’s specific needs or body parts.

 The German sportswear company Adidas has been experimenting with this concept since 2015.
-Using running data from athletes, they have created a shoe that is designed to provide the optimal fit for any runner.
+Using running data from athletes, they have created a shoe that provides the optimal fit for any runner.
 They continue to experiment with different iterations of this 3D printed shoe today.

-From end-use designs, to behind the scenes processes, 3D printing is establishing its presence and benefits in the fashion industry.
-It will be exciting to watch the new innovations, tactics, and designs that are created as this technology grows.
+In conclusion, from end-use designs to behind-the-scenes processes, 3D printing is establishing its presence and benefits in the fashion industry.
+It will be exciting to watch the innovations, tactics, and designs that are created as this technology grows.